hlecapit/hlecapit.github.io/_pages/about.md

 I am doing my research with the [LS2N](https://www.ls2n.fr) lab, and more specifically with the DUKe research team.

-My general research area is applied machine learning for comparing and learning representation of complex data.
+My general research area is applied machine learning for *comparing and learning representation of complex data*.
-I am also interested in the general thematic of equity, fairness, transparency and explainability of AI models.
+I am also interested in the general thematic of *equity, fairness, transparency and explainability of AI models*.
-Applications particularly include Open Educationnal Ressources and  their easy usability for any user.
+Applications particularly include *Open Educationnal Ressources* and  their easy usability for any user.

 Check the [publications page](/publications) for more details on my research!